alexjdw/express-api/readme.md

 # Express API
-This is just about the bare minimum API that's possible, running on Express.
+This is a bare minimum API, running on Express.
 For ease of use, all API routes are exposed as GET requests and only one piece of data is available per record.

 ## Usage
 * `npm install` the required packages from the package-lock